 - All ethnic groups reached, but we need to reach more mums from ethnic minorities

 The overall result of this survey was that the majority of families would like to access information via a website with parent experience as a focus.
 Some families stated they would prefer paper records.
-The ongoing work with the Maternity Voices partnership and the Local Maternity System is to embed this wishes into service provision and to act on patient experience to inform future services.
+The ongoing work with the MVP and the Local Maternity System is to embed these wishes into service provision and to act on patient experience to inform future services.